LogoLogo

 Once your bench image has been started, you can access it via console, web or both, depending on your configuration.

-• Web access is done from either Projects > your_project > Bench > Workspaces > your_Workspace > Access tab or from the link provided at provided in your running workspace at Projects > your_project > Bench > Workspaces > your_Workspace > Details tab > Access section.
+• Web access (HTTP) is done from either Projects > your_project > Bench > Workspaces > your_Workspace > Access tab or from the link provided at provided in your running workspace at Projects > your_project > Bench > Workspaces > your_Workspace > Details tab > Access section.

-• Console access is performed from your command prompt by going to the path provided in your running workspace at Projects > your_project > Bench > Workspaces > your_Workspace > Details tab > Access section.
+• Console access (SSH) is performed from your command prompt by going to the path provided in your running workspace at Projects > your_project > Bench > Workspaces > your_Workspace > Details tab > Access section.

 Restrictions